MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 ![The network address and port settings in the Network Manager component](NetworkAddressAndPortSettings.png)

 Whichever mode the game starts in (client, server, or host), the Network Address and Network Port properties are used.
 In client mode, the game attempts to connect to the address and port specified.
 In server or host mode, the game listens for incoming connections on the port specified.

-During development of your game, it can be useful to put a fixed address and port setting into these properties.
-However, eventually you might want your players to be able to choose the host they to connect to.
-When you get to that stage, the [Network Discovery] component (see [Local Discovery]) can be used for broadcasting and finding addresses and ports on a local area network (LAN), and the Matchmaker service can be used for players to find internet matches to connect to (see [Multiplayer Service]).

 ## Spawn Management